 The unresolved references will be underlined, and you will have to invoke intention action Add import explicitly.

 - Press Alt+Enter.
 If there are multiple choices, select the desired import from the list.

-To complete a short class name and import a PHP namespace on the fly
+Completing a short class name and importing a PHP namespace on the fly

 To enable on-the-fly namespace import, open the IntelliJ IDEA settings, and then click Auto Import under the

 Editor node.
 In the Editor: Auto Import page that opens, configure automatic namespace import in the PHP section.